ds-04/cobbler_deploy/README.md

 __--tags=distros -e add_local_distro='True'__

   (If you have lots of ISOs which originated from remote sources you may which to also add -e add_download_distro='False')

+# Removal operations

+This role leaves the majority of removal operations to be handled by administrators on the CLI.
+This is detailed below.

+distros - administrator removes manually not done by this role profiles - administrator removes manually not done by this role - potential future enchancement **repos - can be removed** with use of **cobbler_removed_repos**, rationale is administrator may want to immediately remove ISO imported repos system - administrator removes manually not done by this role - potential future enchancement remove hosts no longer found in ansible